Dheeraj-Tech/Rage-Calculator/README.md

 ## So, Coders now get started, Because Coding would be the best thing you would have ever learnt
 ## And Don't be afraid of failing because
 > “You Learn More From Failure Than From Success.
 Don’t Let It Stop You.
 Failure Builds Character.”

-# License
-Well,there is no License...

-There is no problem in sharing and editing this file.

-But I would Say Pls don't edit and share for contribution efforts.

 Happy Coding,